LinkedIn now has 900+ million members – and continues to be a hotbed of job search activity, with job seekers vying for attention.

 Make note of the keywords used in each Profile, and where they appear.
 You’ll gain insights on potential competitors in your field, as well as inspiration for changes you can apply to your own Profile.

-The takeaway?
-Keyword strategy is an important part of a strong and effective LinkedIn Profile, enabling you to optimize it for SEO and a continual flow of traffic.
+Keyword strategy is an important part of a strong and effective LinkedIn Profile, enabling you to optimize it for findability and a continual flow of traffic.

 By staying on top of desirable skills in your field and adding terms that represent your expertise, you can reap better value from your LinkedIn presence.